How to Heal a Sprained Ankle Fast

 How to Heal a Sprained Ankle Fast: Recovery Tips in UAE

-1. Rest your Ankle
+1. Rest the Ankle Immediately

-2. Use Ice
+2. Apply Ice Correctly

-3. Try Compression
+3. Use Compression Support

-4. Elevate the ankle
+4. Elevate the Ankle

-6. Rehabilitation programs
+6. Begin Rehabilitation When Safe

 Also read: Types of Pediatric physiotherapy